Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Acknowledgments

 This paper contains, and is an extension of, results that first appeared in the author's thesis \cite{theo-thesis}.
 We would like to thank our former advisor Vic Reiner for introducing us to the world of Coxeter combinatorics and guiding us through its many marvelous gems.

 We would also like to thank David Bessis, Guillaume Chapuy, Matthieu Josuat-Verg{\'e}s, Joel Lewis, and Vivien Ripoll, for many interesting discussions.
-Furthermore, we thank Dennis Stanton hoping he will accept \S~\ref{Section: When N(Z)/W_Z acts as a reflection group} as a revised answer to one of his -always thought provoking- questions during our defense.
+Furthermore, we would like to thank the two referees for a very thorough reading of the paper and for their suggestions which strongly improved the presentation of the main results.
+In particular, Sections 4.3 and 5.4 were added after their recommendation.
+Finally, we thank Dennis Stanton hoping he will accept the discussion of Section~\ref{Section When N(Z)/W(Z) is a refl group} as a revised answer to one of his---always thought provoking---questions during our defense.